 I may earn commission if you use my affilaite links to purchase products: More details.

-Everything was perfect until StudioPress got acquired by WP Engine; that’s when things started getting downhill, the theme received fewer updates, the craze went down, and the agencies stopped using genesis to build websites.
+Everything was perfect until StudioPress was acquired by WP Engine; that’s when things started getting downhill, the theme received fewer updates, the craze went down, and many agencies stopped using Genesis to build websites.
 Basically, the Genesis community lost their trust.

 Just like others, I was a huge fan of Genesis.
 I used StudioPress themes on all my websites for nearly six years.
 But considering the uneven future of the Genesis framework, I decided to change my theme.